-If you have irregular teeth but you are hesitant to choose orthodontic and orthosurgery, you can reach some general conclusion before visiting an orthodontist and maxillofacial surgeon based on the following symptoms:
+Patients with irregular teeth but hesitant to choose orthodontic and orthosurgery, you can reach some general conclusion before visiting an orthodontist and maxillofacial surgeon based on the following symptoms:

 - Stand in front of a mirror and place the maxillary and mandibular teeth on one another.
 Do they match?

 - Excessive protrusion of the maxilla and retrusion of the mandible are other signs of the need for orthosurgery.

 - Excessive protrusion of the mandible and retrusion of the maxilla are other signs of the need for orthosurgery.

 - Jaw deviation on both sides can also be a sign of the jaw anomaly, and if the teeth are irregular, the best treatment is to seek orthosurgical help.

 1- How long should orthodontic brackets remain on the teeth before maxillofacial surgery?